Religious Education Overview

 Class Meeting Times and Places

 Youth Education classes meet during the adult service.
 The nursery is open at 10:30 and remains open until the service ends.
-All other classes begin after the children have been dismissed from the adult service (this is usually after the Story for All Ages) and conclude when the adult service is over (around 12:00 pm).
+All other classes begin after the children have been dismissed from the adult service (this is usually after the Story for All Ages) and conclude at 12:00 noon.

-The classes meet in the fellowship building.
-Each age group has its own space in which to meet.
+The classes meet in the fellowship building, gathering all together at first, and then dividing into age groups – each with its own space.
 Please see the doors for age group markers as they may change per year depending on class size.

 Our Classes and Lead Teachers

-Nursery (with Katherine Colburn): In the nursery we combine structured time with free play.
+Nursery for 0-3 years old: In the nursery we combine structured time with free play.
 Each week, class begins with an introductory welcome song.
 Then the children listen to a story and do an activity related to the theme of the week.
 Themes range from colors and numbers to holidays and special celebrations.
 Afterwards, they sing, dance, and tell nursery rhymes.
 The class concludes with free play.
 Of course, with babies and toddlers, structured time is not always completely structured, and free play is always allowed!

 Social Action